 4. “Does the baby settle well during and after a feed?”

 5. “ What has been the nappy output in the last 24 hours?”

 - Clarifying number of wet and soiled nappies, and the colour and consistency of the stool

 During a consultation with a mother experiencing breastfeeding problems, use of appropriate and supportive language is paramount.

 Breastfeeding women presenting with a painless breast lump should be advised to continue breastfeeding and be managed in the same way as non-breastfeeding women – ie. with a Two Week Wait referral where indicated4.

 Women with breastfeeding problems should be examined in the same systematic and sensitive manner as any woman requiring a breast examination.
 A chaperone should offered.
 Women with engorged breasts, or mastitis are likely to leak milk and may feel embarrassed by this.
 Similarly, breast stimulation on examination may trigger a let-down reflex and therefore milk ejection.
 Clinicians should bear this in mind and be ready to put the woman at ease, and reassure where appropriate.

-The size and shape of women’s breasts and nipples is highly variable and this does not necessarily reflect their breastfeeding success.
+The size and shape of women’s breasts and nipples is highly variable and there is not typically a correlation with this and the course of their breastfeeding journey.
 However, women with inverted nipples may be concerned about their ability to breastfeed and may report difficulties.
 Breast changes during pregnancy often cause inverted nipples to begin to protrude.

-La Leche League: Inverted Nipples Includes useful information for patients with inverted nipples.
+La Leche League: Inverted Nipples Includes useful information for women with inverted nipples.

 More detail on individual topics can be found on the dedicated GPIFN web pages: